immutable/contracts/README.md

-# Immutable zkEVM Contracts
+# Immutable Contracts

 <p align="center"><img src="https://cdn.dribbble.com/users/1299339/screenshots/7133657/media/837237d447d36581ebd59ec36d30daea.gif" width="280"/></p>

-zkEVM Contracts is a library of smart contracts targeted at developers who wish to quickly build and deploy their smart contracts on the Immutable zkEVM, a general-purpose permissionless L2 zero-knowledge rollup.
+Immutable Contracts is a library of smart contracts targeted at developers who wish to quickly build and deploy their smart contracts on the Immutable X and Immutable zkEVM, a general-purpose permissionless L2 zero-knowledge rollup.
 The library allows developers to build on contracts curated by Immutable, including (but not limited to):

 - Token presets, e.g. ERC721